 Before heading over to the guide, let us tell you first What is Part P?
-Government made some changes in the existing rules of Building Regulations for England and Wales.
+Government made some changes to the existing rules Building Regulations for England and Wales.
 The electrical installer needs to be registered with the Government Part P scheme and eligible to carry out any domestic installation work.

 A Complete Guide to Part P Training Courses

 An electrician needs to have a complete understanding of the Domestic Wiring System and Part P building regulations.
 The electrician must be trained to provide electrical installation services before committing to this profession.

 An electrician can opt for a Part P course to learn more about the electrical installations within domestic dwellings and other useful instructions that an electrical installer must comply with.
 Multiple Part P Electrical Courses are available online, many reliable training centers conduct such courses for aspiring electricians.